nodenv/nodenv/README.md

 ### Basic GitHub Checkout

+For a more automated install, you can use [nodenv-installer][].
+If you prefer a manual approach, follow the steps below.

 This will get you going with the latest version of nodenv without needing a systemwide install.